2020 Fundrise Review

 Before these updates, a common investor complaint was the lack of transparency.
 It no longer seems like your sending money to an online company and hoping it’s legit.

-Join Fundrise for Free
+Try Fundrise Platform for Free

 Joining Fundrise is easy.
 You only need to enter your personal information to create an account.